Coronavirus digest: Travel bans ineffective, WHO says | DW | 19.01.2022

 Museums and concert halls in the Netherlands opened as beauty salons and gyms to protest the Dutch government's pandemic policies.

-The cultural sector is protesting rules that they must remain closed while COVID measures were lifted on shops and "contact professions" like barbers, nail salons and sex work.
+The cultural sector is protesting rules that they must remain closed while COVID-19 measures were lifted on shops and "contact professions" like barbers, nail salons and sex work.

 During the protest, nail artists were giving manicures at the Van Gogh Museum in Amsterdam.
 Barbers also gave haircuts on the stage of Amsterdam's historical concert hall, Concertgebouw.